BA (Hons) Fashion (Top Up)

-The BA (Hons) Top-Up year (subject to validation) is equivalent to the third year of a university degree and will allow those who have completed a National Diploma or equivalent Level 5 qualification to achieve a full BA (Hons).
-The Top-Up year can be the final step in your progression on our accredited Fashion courses beginning with the Access to Fashion and HND (Art & Design) Fashion Diplomas.
+The BA (Hons) Top-Up year is equivalent to the third year of a university degree and will allow those who have completed a National Diploma or equivalent Level 5 qualification to achieve a full BA (Hons) Degree.
+The Top-Up year can be the final step in your progression on our accredited Fashion courses beginning with the Access to Fashion Studies and HND (Art & Design) Fashion Diplomas.

 By the end of the course you will be able to

 - Concept and Creation - examining the relationship between conceptual design and commercial viability